South Greenland - Day 10 : People

 When I arrived at the shore it happened, at 17:05 I noticed a boat in the distance with something in it that must have been a person.
 A little later I also saw a distant tractor.
 Although it had been 'only' 7 days and 22 hours since I last saw someone, both people didn't get within several hundred meters of me and I didn't see anyone else for the remainder of the day.
 Therefore it felt fair to state I had been hiking alone in Greenland for 8 days straight.
 That was definitely one of the most amazing things I had ever done.
 WOW.

 First person in 8 days, spot the fishing boat

 Having arrived at the coast it was time to cross.
 The water was calm and back home I had already paddled 8 km with luggage, so I felt comfortable doing this.
 I walked a bit further north to where the fjord was at its narrowest, about 600 m.
 I inflated everything, attached my backpack, and send my location home.
 The packraft I carried was the lightest available and definitely not the fastest or most convenient.
 Slowly but steadily I moved forward.
-Carrying the packraft for the past week had been worth it, even though I hardly used it.
-Paddling along icebergs was a pretty cool experience.
+Carrying the packraft for the past week had been worth it, even though I had hardly used it.
+Paddling along icebergs was a really cool experience.